"

 ‘I’m not doing anything.’

 When used with a preposition, the negative pronouns break apart, such as in the following example.
 As always, the preposition forms a phonological word with its object.
-In this case, the stress always falls on the initial ‘ни’.
+In this case, the stress falls on the initial ‘ни’.

 О ком вы говори́те?